openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 * Loki Data Rate

 To install Dittybopper, follow the steps below:
-1. If you're using the upstream operator, navigate to the `scripts/` directory of this repository and run `$ setup_dittybopper_template`
-2. Clone the [performance-dashboards](https://github.com/cloud-bulldozer/performance-dashboards) repo if you haven't already
+1. Clone the [performance-dashboards](https://github.com/cloud-bulldozer/performance-dashboards) repo if you haven't already
-3. From `performance-dashboards/dittybopper`, run `$ ./deploy.sh -t $WORKSPACE/ocp-qe-perfscale-ci/scripts/netobserv/netobserv-dittybopper.yaml -i $WORKSPACE/ocp-qe-perfscale-ci/scripts/queries/netobserv_dittybopper_upstream.json` if you're using the upstream operator, otherwise run `$ ./deploy.sh -i $WORKSPACE/ocp-qe-perfscale-ci/scripts/queries/netobserv_dittybopper_downstream.json` if you're using the downstream operator
+2. From `performance-dashboards/dittybopper`, run `$ ./deploy.sh -i $WORKSPACE/ocp-qe-perfscale-ci/scripts/queries/netobserv_dittybopper.json`
-4. If the data isn't visible, you can manually import it by going to the Grafana URL (can be obtained with `$ oc get routes -n dittybopper`), logging in as `admin`, and uploading the relevant dittybopper config file in the `Dashboards` view.
+3. If the data isn't visible, you can manually import it by going to the Grafana URL (can be obtained with `$ oc get routes -n dittybopper`), logging in as `admin`, and uploading the relevant dittybopper config file in the `Dashboards` view.

 ## Testing with Scale CI
 You can use the OCP QE PerfScale team's [scale-ci Jenkins jobs](https://mastern-jenkins-csb-openshift-qe.apps.ocp-c1.prod.psi.redhat.com/job/scale-ci/job/e2e-benchmarking-multibranch-pipeline/) to run performance and scale tests against NO-enabled clusters